quinnpertuit/S5_CvParserMatcher/README.md

 + Just in case that it don't exist or a revision should be made.
 After creation, put inside the src/graphs folder

+> Data science domain specific ontology is created with the help of protege (https://protege.stanford.edu/)

++ we modifed the code provided by CSO and implemented our ontology in order to create domain specific graph

 > finally, download project and install our requirements:

 ```